 The local fire services must be consulted to ascertain exact requirements before the installation of dry riser systems.

-Ensuring that the Riser system for your building is in good working order is a legal requirement and there are severe penalties should your Riser not work when it is needed.
+Ensuring that the riser system for your building is in good working order is a legal requirement and there are severe penalties should your riser not work when it is needed.

 Fire hydrants are an integral part of our national fire safety infrastructure.
 They are utilised by the fire brigade to access water from the local mains supply.